 Mental stimulation keeps your dog occupied and healthy, decreasing the likelihood of unfavorable behavior around your children.
 It’s perhaps just as important as physical activity, if not more.

-Is the Golden Retriever Right For My Family?
+Are Golden Retrievers Right For My Family?

 Golden Retrievers are without doubt one of the best family dogs for children.
 Whether you have infants, toddlers or small children – a Golden Retriever will adapt.
 However, it will require a little bit of patience and consistent training.

 Just make sure you provide the necessary training for both your kids and dog.
 These dogs are generally sweet and kind, but still need to learn how to be around kids.